-This two day conference will bring together grassroots organizations, enforcement, public health professionals and researchers to discuss the implementation of Vision Zero.
-Breakout sessions will allow individuals to learn a variety of different issues as they relate to the elimination of motor vehicle fatalities.
+Thanks to everyone that attended the Parachute Vision Zero Network Summit 2017.
+This two day conference brought together grassroots organizations, enforcement, public health professionals and researchers to discuss the implementation of Vision Zero.
+Breakout sessions allowed individuals to learn a variety of different issues as they relate to the elimination of motor vehicle fatalities.

-Building off the 2016 conference (highlights available here), the Parachute Vision Zero Network Summit 2017 will provide value in expanding the awareness about Vision Zero and move the needle forward in terms of eliminating road violence.
+Building off the 2016 conference (highlights available here), the Parachute Vision Zero Network Summit 2017 provided value in expanding the awareness about Vision Zero and move the needle forward in terms of eliminating road violence.

 Monday, October 16th, 2017

 Welcoming remarks – Steve Podborski - President & CEO, Parachute

 Barbara Bellissimo, Senior Vice-President, State Farm Business Line, Desjardins General Insurance Group (video address)

 Are we doing Vision Zero properly?
 How is Vision Zero different from traditional road safety strategies?
 This panel will look at examples of Vision Zero in the spirit of the goal, the development of standards for their implementation, and the challenges they face.

 - Paul Steely White – Executive Director, Transportation Alternatives NYC

 - Pamela Fuselli – VP, Knowledge Transfer and Stakeholder Relations, Parachute